drenawak/frontend-kit-grunt/README.md

 # frontend-kit-grunt

-An elementary frontend workflow with gulp (WIP)
+An elementary frontend workflow with grunt (WIP)

     npm install